Beaver Meadows Visitor Center

 Time needed: 15-30 minutes

 Looking for some Frank Lloyd Wright Colorado structures?
-This is the closest you’re going to get!
+This is the closest thing you’re going to find!
+It’s not a house, but a visitor center.
+And it wasn’t designed by Wright personally, but rather by his firm, using his signature style.

-You don’t normally expect to see buildings of architectural significance in national parks, but Colorado has one such structure.
+You don’t normally expect to see buildings of architectural significance in national parks, but Rocky Mountain National Park has such a structure.

 The Rocky Mountain National Park Administration Building at the Beaver Meadows Visitor Center was built in 1967 by Taliesin Associated Architects, a firm created by celebrated architect Frank Lloyd Wright to carry on his work after his death.